opentoonz/opentoonz_docs/source/toonzscript.rst

 ToonzScript
 ===========
-ToonzScript is the scripting language used in Toonz.
-The scripting usage allows to create sequences of commands avoiding to commit manpower to perform some repetitive tasks.ToonzScript is based on QtScript and is built on the stadard ECMAScript. a reference guide for the ECMAScript can be found to the following URL:
+ToonzScript is the scripting language used in OpenToonz.
+The scripting usage allows to create sequences of commands avoiding to commit manpower to perform some repetitive tasks.
+ToonzScript is based on QtScript and is built on the stadard ECMAScript. a reference guide for the ECMAScript can be found to the following URL:

 ``http://qt-project.org/doc/qt-4.8/ecmascript.html``

 .. note:: several well known scripting languages are based on the ECMAScript standard like JavaScript, JScript and ActionScript.
 The ToonzScript syntax is similar to that of JavaScript, for this reason a good introduction to JavaScript can be very useful to understand better the ToonzScript basics.

-The Toonz script user guide and some examples are available at the following URL:
+The ToonzScript user guide and some examples are available at the following URL:

 ``http://www.toonz.com/htm/support/Script.htm``

 The scripts can be started using the File > Run Script command or the commands can be directly inserted in the Script Console that can be opened using the File > Open Script Console command.

-.. note:: When a Script is running the Script Console opens automatically and shows the scripting commands.
+.. note:: When a script is running the Script Console opens automatically and shows the scripting commands.

 .. _files_managing:

 Files managing
 --------------
-The Toonz script file extension is .js, the scripts have to be collected into the Script sub-folder of Library to be automatically retrieved opening the run script browser.
+The ToonzScript file extension is .js, the scripts have to be collected into the Script sub-folder of the Library, to be automatically retrieved opening the run script browser.

 .. _use_the_script_console:

 Use the Script Console
 ----------------------
-The Script Console allows entering directly the language commands or the drag&drop of external text files, in the latter case the drop generates a string containing the file path.
+The Script Console allows entering directly the language commands or the drag & drop of external text files, in the latter case the drop generates a string containing the file path.

 Start a series of lengthy operations from the console does not block the interface.

 .. _console_use_conventions: